Sampson-Lee/SIB-Net/README.md

 ## Introduction ⚓
 It is the primitive implementation for SIB-Net, which considers three relations for context-aware emotion recognition.

-It would be helpful for your reimplementation or following.

 ## Citation 🌹
 ```
 @INPROCEEDINGS{9484370,